ULL-ESIT-PL/babel-learning/doc/building-publishing.md

   "gitHead": "df1dbf5d265ad3170234dff2e06cb385e08effc8"
 }
 ```

+You an see that the `version` is different for each package and you can check it in the [organization packages in GitHub](https://github.com/orgs/ULL-ESIT-PL/packages).

+### publishConfig.access: public

 The key `publishConfig.access: public` is specially important, since scoped packages are private by default (if you are using a scope).